Thrive Lectures

 Budgeting Basics (Financial Literacy): By popular student request!
 Students will learn the basics of building a budget and managing expenses, as well as how to navigate credit cards and credit scores (What are they?
 How are they calculated and how do they impact you?), as well as practical tax prep tips.
 45 minutes, presented by Student Life.

-Thriving in a Climate Change World (Environmental & Community Engagement Dimension): We live in an era in which terms like eco-anxiety and climate grief have entered our lexicon.
+Thriving Amid Climate Challenges (Environmental & Community Engagement Dimension): We live in an era in which terms like eco-anxiety and climate grief have entered our lexicon.
 Members of Gen Z not only worry about their own futures but are increasingly reluctant to have children out of fear of the pending impacts of climate change.
 In this session, students will discuss their perceptions of eco-anxiety and climate grief, as well as examine the work of individuals who believe we can transform our mindsets, focus on the healing power of nature and personal and community resilience, and in the words of author an environmental studies professor, Sarah Jaquette Ray "take action rooted in radical acceptance of our hurt, anger, fear, and fierce love for the planet."
 45 minutes; presented by the Center for the Environment.

 Healthy Relationships, Communication, and Conflict Resolution (Social Belonging & Inclusion Dimension): There are many types of relationships.
 How do you navigate them?
 How do you communicate within these relationships, especially when faced with conflict?
 This lecture explores the various relationships students hold, steps to improve communication, and strategies to manage and resolve conflicts.
 45 minutes; presented by the Counseling Center.